Brest Fortress: Description

-The Brest fortress has sustained its original outline of a star shaped fortification since its construction in the early 19th century.
+Brest Fortress has sustained its original outline of a star shaped fortification since its construction in the early 19th century.
 The Citadel, the core of the fortress, was on the central island formed by the Bug River and the two branches of the Mukhavets River.
 The island was skirted by a ring of a two-storied barrack with 4 semi-towers.
 The 1.8 km long barrack comprised 500 rooms to accommodate 12,000 soldiers within thick walls built from super strong red bricks.
 Originally there were 4 gates to enter the Citadel.
 Today only Kholm Gate and Terespol Gate can be seen; most of the barrack lies in ruins.

 The Citadel was surrounded by 3 fortifications as bridgeheads, that were made up by branches of the Mukhavets River and moats (ditches), fortified by earthworks 10 m high with redbrick casemates inside.
-The 3 fortifications were named after two towns: Russian name for the city of Kobryn in Belarus, Terespol in Poland and Volyn, a historic region of Volhynia majorly located in Ukraine.
+The 3 fortifications were named after two towns: Russian name for the city of Kobryn in Belarus, Terespol in Poland, and Volyn, a historic region of Volhynia majorly located in Ukraine.
 The Kobrin Fortification was the biggest in the fortress, located in the northeastern part, shaped like a horseshoe, featured 4 fortification curtains, 3 detached ravelins and a lunette in the western part, East Fort and West Fort.
 The Terespol Fortification was the western bridgehead, featuring 4 detached lunettes.
 The Volyn Fortification was the southeastern bridgehead, featuring 2 fortification curtains with 2 detached ravelins.